Callistus25/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 13. Insert in sorted linked list

-13-insert_number.c: C function that inserts a number into a sorted linked list.
+	- [13-insert_number.c](https://github.com/Callistus25/alx-higher_level_programming/blob/master/0x01-python-if_else_loops_functions/13-insert_number.c): C function that inserts a number into a sorted linked list.
-If the function fails, returns NULL.
+	- If the function fails, returns `NULL`.
-Otherwise, returns the address of the new node.
+	- Otherwise, returns the address of the new node.
-Helper files:
+	- Helper files:
-linked_lists.c: C functions handling linked lists for testing 13-insert_number.c (provided by Holberton School). lists.h: Header file containing definitions and prototypes for all types and functions used in linked_lists.c and 13-insert_number.c.
+		- [linked_lists.c]: C functions handling linked lists for testing 13-insert_number.c (provided by Holberton School).
+		- [lists.h](https://github.com/Callistus25/alx-higher_level_programming/blob/master/0x01-python-if_else_loops_functions/lists.h): Header file containing definitions and prototypes for all types and functions used in `linked_lists.c` and `13-insert_number.c`.

 14. Smile in the mirror

-100-print_tebahpla.py: Python program that prints the alphabet in reverse order, alternating lowercase and uppercase, not followed by a new line.
+	- [100-print_tebahpla.py]: Python program that prints the alphabet in reverse order, alternating lowercase and uppercase, not followed by a new line.
 Using only one print and one loop.
 Without storing characters in variables or importing modules.
 15. Remove at position